Lanigithub/Apex_Trailhead_Challeges/README.md

 #### Project 1: Import Data
 (https://trailhead.salesforce.com/en/content/learn/modules/lex_implementation_data_management/lex_implementation_data_import?trail_id=force_com_dev_beginner&trailmix_creator_id=lanfu2&trailmix_slug=lanis-trailmix)

+#### Two methods to import data from outside of salesforce: Data Import Wizard and Data Loader

 #### Import data using the Data Import Wizard.
 #### Download a CSV file that contains contact data, and import it using the Data Import Wizard.
 Download this CSV file by right-clicking and selecting "Save Link As".
 Make sure you save it as a CSV (.csv) file, and not a text (.txt) file.
 You don't need to use Excel.